2025 was a year with various changes in my life. Here’s an overview:

 Oregon

-In July, I visited Oregon and traveled around the state on a week-long trip:
+In July, I visited Oregon and traveled around the state on a week-long trip, hitting a lot of the highlights of the state in the process:

 Chicago

-I was able to visit the Microsoft AI Tour in Chicago in September as a work trip, but that didn’t stop me from doing some sightseeing outside of the event:
+I attended the Microsoft AI Tour in Chicago in September as a part of a work trip, but that didn’t stop me from doing some sightseeing outside of the event:

 The Bad of 2025